Farouk-ayo/Farouk-ayo/README.md

 ### Welcome to my Github profile!
 I'm a Software Developer and a Computational Engineering enthusiast based in Lagos, Nigeria, with over 3 years of experience building web and mobile apps.
 I work mostly with JavaScript, TypeScript, Python, React, React Native, Next.js, and Nodejs, turning ideas and designs into clean, functional user interfaces.

-My work sits at the intersection of software engineering, 3D graphics, and computational modeling.
+My work sits at the intersection of software, 3D graphics, and computational engineering.
 I enjoy developing systems where code interacts with geometry, physics, or real-world engineering problems.

-Alongside my software work, I hold a background in Materials Engineering where my research focused on fibre-reinforced polymer composites.
-My thesis integrated experimental mechanical testing (Instron / Blue-Hill) with ANSYS-based Finite Element Analysis to study deformation behavior and simulation validation.
-This blend of experimental and computational experience shapes how I approach engineering problems today.

 I enjoy transforming complex ideas, whether design concepts or engineering models into interactive, high-performance digital experiences.
 I’ve collaborated with product designers, 3D artists, developers, and DevOps teams to deliver production-ready systems, simulation tools, and visualization platforms.